BlockchainCommons/Research/papers/bcr-0007-hdkey.md

 The following specification is written in Concise Data Definition Language [CDDL].

+When used embedded in another CBOR structure, this structure should be tagged #6.304.

 ```
 ; Metadata for the complete or partial derivation path of a key.
 ;